 Of course, a week’s worth of shopping wasn’t going to fit in a purse or pockets or even two or three bags.
 One week, it occurred to me that I had still had my reusable bags out in the van that I was free to use as long as I didn’t ask Miss Linda, our favorite salesclerk, to touch them.
 Instead of bagging the groceries, I asked her if I could just put everything straight back in the cart after she rang it up.
 Now, when we shop anywhere with a cart that you can take to the car, we ask that our groceries be put back in the cart, sans bags.
 We’ve never been told no, and it takes about five minutes to stash everything in reusable things up in the back of the van.

 The fate of my county’s ban on single-use plastic bags, which went into effect in January 2020 only to be quickly discontinued because of COVID, is unknown.
 But ban or no, I can still eliminate these bags that wind up clogging municipal sewage and drainage systems, charges that have to be paid by the taxpayers.
-(By the way, these strategies have worked so well that last week I had the problem of having none in the house.)
+(By the way, these strategies have worked so well that last week I had the problem of having no bags in the house.)

 And, because the energy required to make 12 paper bags is enough to power a car for one mile, I took a moment to stop and think about how the precious gift of energy we get from HaShem is better used to drive to do bikkur cholim, to make it to a shiur, or to drop off food for a family that has just had a baby, or a thousand other uses than making a plastic bag.